Her Signature, Their Regret

 Three days later, she went to Trent.

-Because her voice sounded remarkably like Bianca's, Trent mistook her for Bianca the moment he heard her.
-Abigail never corrected him.
-She stayed by his side and helped with his treatment, intending to leave once he recovered.
+Her voice sounded remarkably like Bianca’s.
+The moment Trent heard her, he mistook her for Bianca.
+Abigail didn’t correct him.
+She stayed, helped with his treatment, and told herself she would leave once he recovered.

 But the night before his sight returned, everything went wrong.

-Afterward, when Trent saw Abigail lying beside him, rage exploded in his eyes, "Abigail, how dare you pretend to be Bianca!"
+When Trent finally saw again and found Abigail beside him, rage flared in his eyes.
+“Abigail, how dare you pretend to be Bianca!”

-He had seized her by the throat, hatred pouring out of him so fiercely it seemed he wanted to kill her.
+He seized her by the throat, hatred pouring out so violently it felt like he meant to crush the air from her lungs.

-Brigitta arrived in time and pulled him off her.
-Then things got worse.
+Brigitta arrived in time and tore him off her.
+Then it got worse.
 Abigail found out she was pregnant.

 No one knew how the news got out, but once Brigitta learned the truth, she forced Trent to marry her.